Texas Pro-Life Bill Fails to Adequately Address Self-Induced Abortion Epidemic

 Introduction

-On July 9, Texas Gov. Greg Abbott called a special session of the Texas Legislature to include discussion about “protecting unborn children and their mothers from the harm of abortion.”
+On August 15, Texas Gov. Greg Abbott called a special session of the Texas Legislature to include discussion about “protecting unborn children and their mothers from the harm of abortion.”
 In response to this call, Republican lawmakers are submitting legislation similar to Senate Bill 2880, known as the Women and Child Protection Act, a bill previously considered during the recent Texas regular session but which failed to pass.
+The bill would have relied on expanding avenues of civil liability to deter those sending abortion-inducing drugs into the state.

 The primary strategy employed by the WCPA would expand private lawsuit avenues of civil liability in a manner somewhat similar to the Texas Heartbeat Act, which went into effect in 2021.
 The WCPA would not create any criminal liability.